UdipRai0909/intern_project_1/README.md

-## STEPS TO PRODUCE RESULT OF QUES 1 IN LOCAL SERVER :
+## STEPS TO PRODUCE RESULT OF q1 IN LOCAL SERVER :

 1. Make sure you have the REQUIRED stuff/programs installed (given at the end).